sebas-ib/travel-app/README.md

 # Travel App
 ## Overview

-The **Travel App** is a comprehensive iOS application designed to streamline travel planning and enhance the user experience.
-It combines a robust Swift-based frontend with Python-powered backend functionalities to provide seamless interactions and feature-rich capabilities.
+The **Travel App** is an iOS application designed to help with travel planning!

 This project integrates itinerary management, destination exploration, and travel-related data visualization.
-It supports automated backend operations through Python scripts, ensuring efficient deployment and scalability.

 ## Features